jarasmar/Learning_Journey_At_Makers/Week-3.md

 ### AFTERNOON

 **Plan:**
-Pair with Orion and keep working on Battle Project.
+Pair with Orion and keep working on the preparation material for Battle Project.

 **Process:**
 We went through yesterday's material again.